KL Dra as a Benchmark Laboratory for Accretion-Disk Physics: Constraints from TESS and Ground-Based Surveys: Results

 To determine the SC duration or recurrence time of the SOs, we measured the interval between the onset of consecutive SOs.
 A total of 49 KL Dra SCs were identified in the combined space- and ground-based light curves.
 The time span between the first and last identified SC in our dataset is $\sim$10.7 years.
 Of these, 14 have nearly continuous TESS coverage, and a selection of these is shown in Figure~\ref{fig:SC_selected}.
 This sample illustrates both the regularity and variability of KL Dra’s SCs.
 The regularity is evident in the consistent structure of all observed SCs: a SO, immediately followed by a rebrightening phase, and then at least 3 NOs.
 The variability arises from differences in SC duration, as well as in the amplitudes and durations of individual outburst components within each cycle.
 The complete dataset of TESS and ground-based SCs, along with their models, is provided in Appendix~\ref{app:SCs}.
 Note that some gaps in the TESS data (e.g., the plateau gap in the bottom panel of Figure~\ref{fig:SC_selected}) are due to scheduled downlinks, inter-sector gaps, or segments excluded because of high contamination.

 The temporal evolution of SC durations is presented in Figure \ref{fig:SCdur}.
 The first half of the dataset comprises 15 SC duration measurements, grouped into five sparse segments of 2-4 consecutive SCs constrained solely by ground-based observations.
 The gaps in this portion of the dataset are mainly a consequence of the annual visibility gaps during which KL Dra is unobservable from Earth (see Figure \ref{fig:alldata}).
 Over the past $\sim5.7$ years, thanks to the onset of TESS monitoring, we have determined 34 consecutive SC durations.
-The mean and median SC durations are consistent within uncertainties, with a mean of $60.4\pm0.1$ d, with a dispersion of 7.5 d.
-The distribution of SC durations is approximately Gaussian, though slightly skewed toward shorter durations.
+The mean and median SC durations are consistent within uncertainties, with a mean of $60.4\pm0.1$\footnote{Throughout this paper, uncertainties quoted on central values indicate the precision with which the central statistic is estimated, whereas the relevant scatter of the measurements is reported separately as the dispersion of the distribution.} d, with a dispersion of 7.5 d.
+The distribution of SC durations is approximately Gaussian, though slightly skewed towards shorter durations.
 The slight skew may reflect an observational bias: shorter SCs are easier to obtain continuous coverage for, whereas longer SCs require extended, uninterrupted monitoring to be confirmed and are more likely to be missed or truncated.
 The shortest measured SC duration is $43.3\pm0.9$ d, while the longest is $77.3\pm0.8$ d, indicating that KL Dra’s SC duration varies within a range of $33.9\pm1.3$ d.

 The time evolution of SC durations over the past $\sim6$ years is not entirely random but it shows some trends.
 For example, considering the TESS light curves between 2022 and 2023, KL Dra exhibited a steady decrease in SC duration.
 A similar trend was observed with the ground-based data from 2018 to the end of 2019.
 Conversely, an increase in SC duration is observed between late 2019 and 2021.